Some Nights (album): Promotion

 The album's lead single, "We Are Young", was highly successful, and bolstered the band into mainstream popularity in early 2012.
 The song caught attention through the Fox television series Glee covering it.
 The band was in shock at the news, with Dost saying that "that's just one of the coolest things that could possibly have happened."
 Glees cover of "We Are Young" was the show's highest selling debut single of their season and connected their listening audience to the band.
-Even after being benefited by the high-profile cover, "We Are Young" became the soundtrack to a Chevrolet spot that aired during Super Bowl XLVI, which brought Fun. to a type of exposure that Billboard noted "few current bands receive."
+Even after being benefited by the high-profile cover, "We Are Young" became the soundtrack to a Chevrolet spot that aired during Super Bowl XLVI, which brought Fun to a type of exposure that Billboard noted "few current bands receive."
 The Chevrolet advertisement was credited by the Los Angeles Times for the song's chart success on iTunes: it went to number one on the Hot Digital Songs chart a week before the album's release.
 The song was performed on the MTV Movie Awards on June 4, 2012, alongside Janelle Monáe.

-As a thank-you to their fans for their support of the band, Fun. streamed Some Nights in advance on their official website a week before the album's release.
-November 3, 2012, the band performed "Some Nights" and "Carry On" on Saturday Night Live, to promote the release of both singles.
+As a thank-you to their fans for their support of the band, Fun streamed Some Nights in advance on their official website a week before the album's release.
+On November 3, 2012, the band performed "Some Nights" and "Carry On" on Saturday Night Live, to promote the release of both singles.

 "All Alone" was performed on Alan Carr: Chatty Man on April 19, and was released as the fifth and final single from the album on May 13, 2013, in the United Kingdom.